-Key TCM Actions & Medicinal Uses: Calms the Spirit (Shen)/Anchors and Settles Qi: emotional upset, stress, insomnia, palpations with anxiety, even Seizures or mannic-withdrawal due to an agitated Heart and Spleen.
-Calms the Liver/Anchors Floating Yang: irritability, restlessness, dizziness, vertigo, blurred vision due to Liver Yin deficiency causing Yang to raise upwards.
-Prevents Leakage of Fluids: spermatorrhea, night sweats, spontaneous sweating, nocturnal emissions, vaginal discharge and uterine bleeding.
-Topically: in powdered form for chronic, non-healing sores and ulcerations.
+Medicinal Uses: Emotional upset, stress, insomnia, palpations with anxiety, even seizures or manic-withdrawal due to an agitated Heart and Spleen, irritability, restlessness, dizziness, vertigo, blurred vision due to Liver Yin deficiency causing Yang to raise upwards, spermatorrhea, night sweats, spontaneous sweating, nocturnal emissions, vaginal discharge and uterine bleeding.
+Used topically in powdered form for chronic, non-healing sores and ulcerations.

 Parts Most Frequently Used: Fossilized bones